Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If I were new to miles and points, I most certainly would have applied for a card like the Chase Sapphire Preferred Card or Citi Premier Card, both of which have minimum spending requirements that fit nicely with the purchase price.
 But I’ve been in the hobby for a long time, and already have these cards.

-Instead, I went with the Hilton Honors American Express Aspire Card, which earns 150,000 Hilton points after spending $4,000 on purchases in the first 3 months of account opening.
+Instead, I went with the Hilton Honors Aspire Card from American Express, which earns 150,000 Hilton points after spending $4,000 on purchases in the first 3 months of account opening.
 Plus, you’ll earn a weekend night reward (valid at almost any Hilton hotel) within 8 to 14 weeks of account opening, and every year after your account anniversary.
 That’s a pretty sweet haul from just one credit card.

 I applied and was instantly approved.
 And the card arrived in the mail right after Christmas, in time to pay the bill with little fuss.
 The welcome bonus points posted quickly thereafter, and my elite status was upgraded to Diamond almost immediately as well.